Knit Mittens Pattern

 I’ve never knit mittens.
 How can I learn?

-A few years ago I designed a really basic knit mitten pattern that was part of a winter accessories set called Wanette Winter Set.
+A few years ago I designed a really basic knit mittens pattern that was part of a winter accessories set called Wanette Winter Set.
 Along with that, I made some tutorial videos to demonstrate the different parts of knitting mittens.
 McAlester Mittens use similar techniques, though not exactly the same.
-I suggest watching those videos to help you with any parts you may not know how to do.
+If you are new to knitting mittens, I suggest watching those videos to help you with any parts you may not know how to do.

 Additionally, you will need to know some common knitting decreases and I have some videos for those here.

-What sizes of mittens are included in the pattern?
+What sizes of mittens are included in this knit mittens pattern?

 The McAlester Mittens knitting pattern includes four sizes for children and adults.
 The smallest size is for hands that are about 6 inches around the palm, and the largest size is for hands that are about 9 inches around the palm.
 So you can knit these mittens for both children and adults.